potaytoh2/AI-Safety/readme.md

 pip install -r requirements.txt
 ```
 > [!NOTE]
-> The 'requirements.txt' file was created from a Python 3.11 environment
+> The `requirements.txt` file was created from a Python 3.11 environment

 - For GPU Users:
     - If you plan to run the project using GPU, skip the previous step and instead install the following: